verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 #.
 Dummy nets with no sinks (output pins only)

-    By default VPR sweeps away nets with no sinks (see :option:`vpr -sweep_dangling_nets`).
+    By default VPR sweeps away nets with no sinks (see :option:`vpr --sweep_dangling_nets`).
 As a result output pins can be left 'disconnected' by connecting them to dummy nets.

     For example: